 - Ursol’s Vortex:Will slow the movement speed of enemies in the vortex.

 - Mighty bash: A 5 second stun that requires being in melee range.

-- Heart of the wild: increases your Int by 6%.
-When you activate the 6 minute cooldown, it increases your healing done by 25% for 45 seconds.
-When you are soloing or get bored, you also get a temporary boost to your off-specs (so, you can cast balance spells, mangle things in cat form, or pretend to tank in bear form for a few seconds before meeting an untimely death).
+- Heart of the wild: When you activate the 6 minute cooldown, it increases your healing done by 35% for 45 seconds.
+When you are soloing or get bored, you also get a temporary boost to your off-specs (so, you can cast balance spells, shred things in cat form, or pretend to tank in bear form for a few seconds before meeting an untimely death).

 - Dream of Cenarius: Your wrath damage is increased by 20%, and allows “atonement” style healing from casting wrath.
-Your wrath spell will heal another raid member for 100% of the damage done.
-Wrath costs 5,280 mana (whereas a rejuv costs 8,700 mana).
-So, this healing won’t really be all that mana-efficient.
-Thus, this situational talent is best when the fight doesn’t require a lot of healing and has steep DPS requirements (a priest with atonement can do this better anyway).
+Your wrath spell will heal another raid member for 150% of the damage done.
+This is a situational talent and is best when the fight doesn’t require a lot of healing and has steep DPS requirements.

 - Nature’s Vigil: A 1.5 min cooldown where your single-target healing does damage and healing to nearby targets for 30 seconds.
 In addition, your single-target damage does splash healing to nearby targets.
 The extra healing and damage also applies to rejuvenation and lifebloom.

 Level 100: Germination is the more consistently useful talent and easiest to use.
 Rampant Growth can also be a good choice, but changes the playstyle.
 Moment of Clarity is overly limiting.